williamsca/manufactured-hmda/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.XXXXXXX.svg)](https://doi.org/10.5281/zenodo.XXXXXXX)

 The imputed data indicate a massive collapse in the market for mobile home mortgages during the late 1990s.
-The collapse culminating in the [2002 bankruptcy of Conseco](https://www.nytimes.com/2002/12/19/business/conseco-files-for-bankruptcy-protection.html), an insurance and financial company with heavy exposure to the mobile home market.
-Originated loan volumes declined massively, both in levels and relative to site-built lending, and they had not recovered by 2017.
+The collapse culminated in the [2002 bankruptcy of Conseco](https://www.nytimes.com/2002/12/19/business/conseco-files-for-bankruptcy-protection.html), an insurance and financial company with heavy exposure to the mobile home market.
+Originated loan volumes declined massively, both in levels and relative to site-built lending, and even by 2017 they remained at less than 50% of their 1998 peak.

 ![Mortgage Trends by House Type](results/figures/originations_by_year.pdf)